 - Discrete PSHE lesson time

 - Teaching PSHE through other curricular areas

 - Through school events

 - Through collective worship

 - Through school values.

 PSHE Planning

-In the lower and middle learning phase (Reception to Year 3) PSHE sessions are largely based on the 'Family Links' handbook.
-In the upper learning phase (Year 4 to Year 6) PSHE sessions are largely based on the 'Dealing with Feelings' handbook.
+In Reception to Year 5 our PSHE sessions are largely based on the 'Family Links' handbook.
+In Year 6 our PSHE sessions are largely based on the 'Dealing with Feelings' handbook.